don't release balloons

 • Never release a balloon into the air.

-• Pick up any balloons or ribbons you find and dispose of them properly.
+• Pick up any balloons or ribbons you find and dispose of them by cutting the string or ribbon off, cut it up and put it into a trash container.

-• For favors or centerpieces, choose edible or plantable items, which are less likely to end up in the trash.
+• For party favors or centerpieces, choose edible or plantable items that are less likely to end up in the trash.
 Buy local flowers or plants from farmers markets or farm stands, or, for real freshness, find a “pick your own” location.

-• If for any reason you end up with a balloon, when done with it, please make sure to pop it and dispose of it properly (cut the string/ribbon off, cut it up and put it into a trash container).
+• If for any reason you end up with a balloon, when done with it, pop it and dispose of it by cutting the string or ribbon off, cut it up and put it into a trash container.

 Learn more at https://balloonsblow.org.